tolikvoldemar/COVID19/README.txt

-This is first version of my programe, whith predict how many people will be infected by Covid-19 in the nex day.
+This is first version of my programe, whitch predict how many people will be infected by Covid-19 in the nex day.
 This version have some bugs.
 @viiiiiiiitya